Environmental protection: Latin America

 The United Nations Environment Programme (UNEP) has identified 17 megadiverse countries.
 The list includes six Latin American countries: Brazil, Colombia, Ecuador, Mexico, Peru and Venezuela.
 Mexico and Brazil stand out among the rest because they have the largest area, population and number of species.
 These countries represent a major concern for environmental protection because they have high rates of deforestation, ecosystems loss, pollution, and population growth.

 Brazil

 Brazil has the largest amount of the world's tropical forests, 4,105,401 km2 (48.1% of Brazil), concentrated in the Amazon region.
-Brazil is home to vast biological diversity, first among the megadiverse countries of the world, having between 15%-20% of the 1.5 million globally described species.
+Brazil is home to vast biological diversity, first among the megadiverse countries of the world, having between 15% and 20% of the 1.5 million globally described species.

 The organization in charge of environment protection is the Brazilian Ministry of the Environment (in Portuguese: Ministério do Meio Ambiente, MMA).
 It was first created in the year 1973 with the name Special Secretariat for the Environment (Secretaria Especial de Meio Ambiente), changing names several times, and adopting the final name in the year 1999.
 The Ministry is responsible for addressing the following issues: